-Visit several places so you can compare.
+Visit several assisted living places so you can compare.
 Check out their food, their atmosphere… Are the residents smiling?
 How about the workers?
 For other things to look for, read our tour tips post.

 Yes, it takes time.
-But seeing options before you need them can help make later decisions so much easier.
+But seeing assisted living and memory care options before you need them can help make later decisions so much easier.

 4. Mom Probably Has Thoughts on the Matter

-Think for a moment if it were YOU that needed assisted living.
+Think for a moment if it were YOU that needed an assisted living facility.
 You’d most likely want a say in it, right?
 As least as much as possible.

 I bet your mom feels the same.

 Yes, somewhere down the road you may have to make a lot of decisions for her.
 But before that happens, take time to find out what type of assisted living she would want.

 It might seem uncomfortable to talk about, but, in reality, you’re treating her with respect.
 Just like you would want someone to do for you.